amaji/scc25-benchmarking/source/benchmarks/general.rst

 	8) Processor speed (in Mhz)
 	9) Accelerator/Co-Processor.
 If you have different Accelerators/Co-Processors please specify only the model HPL was executed on (e.g. NVIDIA H100 PCIe 80 GB)
 	10) Number and type of accelerator(s)/co-processor(s) per node that HPL was executed on (e.g. 2 NVIDIA H100s in node 1 and 2 NVIDIA H100s in node 2)
-	11) Cores Per Accelerator/Co-Processor that HPL was executed on, for GPUs this is usually the number of shader clusters and not the total number of shaders. (e.g. 2688 cores per GPU)
+	11) FP64 Cores Per Accelerator/Co-Processor that HPL was executed on (e.g. 8448 cores per GPU)
 	12) System peak power used in watts, including networking equipment (e.g. 9500W)
 	13) Number of compute node cores that HPL was executed on (e.g. 6 cores per node)
 	14) Primary Operating System and version (e.g. Redhat 9.2)